lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

     Expect.isTrue isPromoted "should stay promoted"
 ```

-I think these tests are enough to give a lot of confidence in the code, but of course they don't assure absolute correctness.
+I think these tests are enough to have a lot of confidence in the code, but of course they don't assure absolute correctness.
 So, if you have any other ideas for interesting properties to test, please write it in the comment section!

+The final file for the tests [can be found here](https://github.com/lucasmreis/basket-promotions-kata/blob/master/BasketPromotions/Tests.fs).

 ## Conclusions

 Now we have a function that transforms a list of events into a relatively complex basket.
-I really like how code is very declarative, and are very self explanatory.
-The type system definitely contributes to that.
-This, combined with the propoerty tests, make me feel very confident of the *correctness* of this code.
+I really like how the code is very declarative, and is also self explanatory.
+The type system contributes to that.
+This, combined with the property tests, makes me feel very confident in the *correctness* of this code.

-Summarizing: I'm completely sold to ML languages now :) Not only I tend to find my code more reliable and safe, it's also more concise *and* readable.
-After these months experimenting with Elm and F#, I think that ML languages bring all the benefits of a dynamic functional language like Clojure, and take it to a whole new level.
+As a side note, I'm completely sold on ML languages now :).
+Not only do I tend to find my code more reliable and safe, it's also more concise *and* readable.
+After these last months experimenting with Elm and F#, I think that ML languages take all the benefits of a dynamic functional language like Clojure to a whole new level.

 ## Next Steps

 That is my "planned last part" of this series.
-But this exercise could go in two different directions now: either building an actual application using this domain model, say a web API; or evolving the domain model, by adding either new commands or read models.
+But this exercise could go in two different directions from here: either building an actual application using this domain model, a web API for example, or evolving the domain model, by adding either new commands or read models.
 Feel free to share any ideas you have!